muratk5n/thirdwave/en/README.md

 ---

-Yes this whole thing will be solved in a jif by skillful Twitter put-downs. \#Guns
+Sure this whole thing will be solved in a jif by skillful Twitter put-downs. \#Guns

 ---